openvinotoolkit/model_server/extras/ams_wrapper/README.md

-# Inference Server for Azure Media Services
+# OpenVINO™ Model Server AI Extension

-OpenVINO™ Model Server for Azure Live Video Analytics (LVA) is an AI Extension used with LVA on IoT Edge devices.
-It enables easy delegation of inference requests to OpenVINO in media analytics pipelines.
+OpenVINO™ Model Server - AI Extension extends the results from Native OpenVINO™ Model Server to return inference results in json format.
+This helps platforms such as Live Video Analytics (LVA) for the Edge from Azure Media Services to delegate inference requests to OpenVINO in media analytics pipelines

 The integration model is depicted below:
 ![archtecture](AI_extension.png)

-OpenVINO Model Server is running as a docker container and exposes an LVA REST API interface for the pipeline applications.
+OpenVINO Model Server -AI Extension is running as a docker container and exposes an AI_Extension REST API interface for the pipeline applications.
 This interface supports a range of model categories and returns json response including model metadata like attribute, labels or classes names.

-Beside LVA REST API, the OVMS for LVA exposes also the complete OpenVINO Model Server REST and gRPC API, which could be used with arbitrary OpenVINO model.
+Beside AI_Extension REST API, the OVMS - AI Extension exposes also the complete OpenVINO Model Server REST and gRPC API, which could be used with arbitrary OpenVINO model.

-## LVA REST API
+## AI_Extension REST API

 HTTP contract is defined as follows:
 * OpenVINO Model Server acts as the HTTP server